mailgun/documentation/source/api-email-preview.rst

  ``clients``            An array of string IDs as returned from client list functions.
 If no clients are specified, all available clients will be used.
  ``reference_id``       This value can be used for searching and internal reporting.
  ``charset``            The character set your HTML is encoded in.
- ``image_blocking``     If true, run a test with images blocked in clients that support it.
  ``transfer_encoding``  One of base64, quoted-printable, 7bit, or 8bit.
  ====================== ========================================================